jansavitskiy/jansavitskiy.github.io/about.md

 ### More Information

-I have been passionate about programming since childhood.
-I write my own startups and do freelance work.
-Come and study in Moscow.
-I'm learning Python, C/C++, glad to meet you ❤️.
+I have been interested in programming since childhood.
+I create my own startups and do freelance work.
+I live and do research in Moscow.
+My favorite languages are Python, Typescript, and Rust.
+It is a pleasure to meet you ❤️.

 ### Contact me